 If this sounds appealing, you can try FreshBooks for 30 days without using a credit card.

-Xero might grab your attention with its low $9 per month Early plan account but look closely and limitations soon become apparent – like being restricted to sending a maximum of five invoices, entering five bills, or reconciling only 20 bank transactions.
+Xero might grab your attention with its low-cost Early plan account but look closely and limitations soon become apparent – like being restricted to sending a maximum of five invoices, entering five bills, or reconciling only 20 bank transactions.

 Still, if you can live with those restrictions there are some pluses here.
 The service offers smart expense tracking and management, optionally on your mobile with Xero's excellent app for Android and iOS.
 There are dozens of configurable reports, simple budgeting, and no limits at all on additional users or the accountants you might want to access the data.

 If the invoice, bank or billing issues are a problem then the Xero Growing plan looks like a better deal.
-It's a lot more money at $30 per month, but you can issue as many invoices and enter as many bills as you like.
+It's a lot more money, but you can issue as many invoices and enter as many bills as you like.

-Xero offers plenty of functionality, including a handy "convert your QuickBooks files" service to help you get started, and it's certainly easy to use.
+Xero offers plenty of functionality for any small business, including a handy "convert your QuickBooks files" service to help you get started, and it's certainly easy to use.
 But if you don't quite need all that power, there's better value to be had elsewhere.